BurnOutTrader/fund-forge/ff_data_server/src/oanda_api/OANDA_SETUP.md

 ```

 ## Historical Data
-Not yet implemented for rithmic, coming asap, waiting for live rithmic account to activate with my broker)

-Prop firms don't seem to have access to historical data.

 To download historical data you need to add the symbols to your the download list for the specified brokerage.
 The download list can be found in data/credentials/{Brokerage}_credentials/download_list.toml